geraintpalmer/SAS-R/Marking/ClassTest/classtest2013-2014.md

 Do **both** of the following (if in any doubt ask an invigilator):

-- Save your 3 files to the MA1003 class test folder in the shared drive.
-You will not be able to see your file when it is saved there but be sure to save it there (perhaps do this twice).
+- Save your 3 files to the folder called 'MA1003 Class Test' **in the S drive**.
+You will only be able to do this once!
 - Email your file in an attachment to me: knightva@cf.ac.uk. **Use the following as a subject for the email:** MA1003-classtest-yourstudentnumber.
 For example: 'MA1003-classtest-c123456789'.